pashford/zfswiki/wiki/Workflow/Install-Git.md

 ## Configuring Git

 Your user name and email address must be set within Git before you can make commits to the ZFS project.
-In addition, your prefered text editor should be set to whatever you would like to use.
+In addition, your preferred text editor should be set to whatever you would like to use.

 ```
 $ git config --global user.name "John Doe"